 You will be scheduled for a review appointment with Mr Milne after 4 - 6 weeks.

-The main defective vein which has been treated with RFA shuts down in >99.5% of cases.
-As mentioned, the varicose veins which stem from the ablated vein are injected with a sclerosant at the time of the procedure, however they often need some additional injections in the post-operative period to finish off any residual varices and complete the treatment.
+Radiofrequency ablation effectively shuts down the main defective vein in >99.5% of cases.
+Sclerotherapy is less definitive, as the varicose veins which stem from the ablated vein are numerous.
+It is common to see some residual varices which require some additional injections in the post-operative period to complete the treatment.
 This is termed 'top-up' ultrasound-guided sclerotherapy (see ultrasound-guided sclerotherapy).

 - If you experience any major leg pain or swelling, or any chest pain or shortness of breath, this should be investigated urgently.
 If it is after-hours, Mr Milne can be contacted via the paging service.